 On March 11, at a meeting of the U.N.
 Security Council, Russian Ambassador Vassily Nebenzia claimed that “bats were considered as carriers of potential bioweapons.”
 Yet later that day, speaking in New York, Izumi Nakamitsu, the U.N.’s high representative for disarmament affairs, said “The U.N. is not aware of any biological weapons program being conducted in Ukraine.”

-Despite the accusations and frequent bombing, the center continued its bat rescue efforts throughout the spring and summer, and decided not to blur the faces of its members on rescue videos posted on its Facebook page.
+Despite the accusations and frequent bombings, the center continued its bat rescue efforts throughout the spring and summer, and decided not to blur the faces of its members on rescue videos posted on its Facebook page.
 “If Russians really came to the city,” Vlaschenko said, “we would’ve been imprisoned and possibly tortured.”

 As the war ground on, the center scrambled to save bats wherever it could.
 August, in particular, “was a crazy period,” said Vlaschenko.
 “The city was full of bats and each day we had two to four cases of bats trapped in flats or in windows.
 For a month we found nearly 3,000 bats, alive and dead, in Kharkiv.”
 He managed to keep the animals that required care in cages at his family’s apartment, as many as 40 at a time.